 Not every state has such an agreement and its scope of exempt defects is limited.
 The indemnification also only applies to certain types of title defect that the previous policy didn’t include as an exception.

-While these agreements aid an underwriter’s agent in issuing a clean title quickly, they aren’t a substitute for thorough release and payoff tracking after closing.
+While these agreements aid an underwriter’s agent in issuing a clean title quickly, they aren’t a substitute for thorough release tracking after closing.

 What is the purpose of mutual indemnity agreements between title underwriters?